 Premises licences are subject to the requirements set-out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in regulations issued by the Secretary of State.
-Licensing authorities are able to exclude default conditions and also attach others, where it is believed to be appropriate.
+The licensing authority notes that the mandatory conditions have been set with the intention that no further regulation in respect of matters covered by the mandatory conditions is required.
+The licensing authority will only consider doing so where there are regulatory concerns of an exceptional nature and will ensure that any additional licence conditions relate to the licensing objectives.